samrudhinayak91/API_Calls/README.md

 ```

-Then the program should ask you to enter a keyword to narrow down the search for applications from GitHub and download the repositories to your local system.
+Then the program console has a field where the user can enter a keyword to narrow down the search for applications from GitHub and download the repositories to your local system.